CartoDB/documentation/app/content/carto-user-manual/tutorials/locating-the-best-out-of-home-panels-based-on-human-mobility-data.md

 **Context**

 A common use case of the Out-of-home advertising industry is coverage analysis, which is the identification of the best panels for a campaign based on forecasted  visits of a chosen audience.
-The use case can be useful both during campaign planning (select panels) and campaign monitoring and otpimization (adjust the panel inventory allocated to the campaign)
+The use case can be useful both during campaign planning (select panels) and campaign monitoring and optimization (adjust the panel inventory allocated to the campaign)
-In this tutorial we are showcasing an example where we vizualize forecasted visits of a certain audience on a heatmap, overlay with the point locations of panel inventory, and select the best area to focus on based on the results.
+In this tutorial we are showcasing an example where we visualize forecasted visits of a certain audience on a heatmap, overlay with the point locations of panel inventory, and select the best area to focus on based on the results.

 **Steps to reproduce**